DigitalRiver/react-atlas/README.md

 # React Atlas
 ***This is an Alpha release and should be used with caution and hope.***

 React Atlas is a React component library, with a focus on supplying Admin Interface tools.
-The end-goal of this repo to is to eventually be the library that can power most of Digital River's complex admin interfaces.
+The end-goal of this repo to is to eventually be the library that can power most of Digital River's complex admin interfaces and internal tooling projects.
 With this in mind, we need a fast, generic, composable library that can be dropped into a project and 'just work'.

 ## Why?
 React Atlas originally started off as a fork of [React Toolbox](https://github.com/react-toolbox/react-toolbox).
 We liked the hierarchy and the way the components were built among many other things.
 However, we didn't want to be married to the Material Design concept, and wanted to make a library that was a little more generic looking in regards to style and functionality.
 We hope that React Atlas will be that tool.